After serving a year as a volunteer, Taney has been promoted to full-time assistant

 Minnesota, who hasn't played at home since Feb.
 26, will travel to Michigan State and No. 20 Michigan

-After holding the volunteer assistant coaching position last year, Minnesota native Whitney Taney has been promoted to full-time assistant coach for the women's tennis team and will begin her first season as suchduring the 2012-13 campaign.
+After holding the volunteer assistant coaching position last year, Minnesota native Whitney Taney was promoted to full-time assistant coach for the women's tennis team and recently wrapped her first season as such during the 2012-13 campaign.

 Taney, who is from Edina, played collegiate tennis at Michigan and was a four-year letterwinner for the Wolverines from 2008-11.
 She holds Michigan's record for most career doubles victories with 114 and was a two-time ITA Scholar-Athlete.
 Taney was an NCAA doubles qualifier in 2010 and was named All-Big Ten in 2008, 2010 and 2011.